Efficient NLP Model Finetuning via Multistage Data Filtering: Introduction

 \section{Introduction}

-Modern NLP models are firstly pretrained on large corpora once and then finetuned for specific domains.
-The efficiency of finetuning is crucial because (1) finetuning, as opposed to one-time pretraining, is invoked for every downstream task and even on individual user's data \cite{houlsby2019parameter,pmlr-v97-stickland19a,peng2019transfer,qiu2020pre}; (2) finetuning is often performed close to where the domain training examples reside, e.g. smartphones \cite{rebuffi2018efficient,sanh2019distilbert,jiao2019tinybert,sun2020mobilebert}; these platforms often have constrained compute resources.
-As NLP models become larger \cite{devlin2018bert,brown2020language,radford2019language,liu2019roberta} and tasks further diversify, efficient finetuning, i.e. to achieve similar accuracy at much lower resource consumption, e.g. GPU time, is increasingly compelling \cite{zaken2021bitfit,jiang2019smart}.
-Prior work has recognized the importance of efficient finetuning.
-Their primary approach is to introduce efficient model structures~\cite{sun2019fine}, including low rank approximation \cite{lan2019albert,ma2019tensorized}, weight sharing \cite{dehghani2018universal,lan2019albert}, knowledge distillation \cite{hinton2015distilling,sanh2019distilbert,jiao2019tinybert}, pruning \cite{cui2019fine,mccarley2019structured,katharopoulos2018not}, quantization \cite{jacob2018quantization,micikevicius2017mixed}, and layer freezing \cite{lee2019would}.
-While most of work focuses on modeling strategies, this paper exploits an opportunity particularly when finetuning with large datasets: \textit{filtering training data at low computational cost}.
-Given that training data is known often redundant \cite{katharopoulos2018not}, we test a simple idea: skip training examples that are less important to the gradient updates.
+\paragraph{Efficient model finetuning} Modern NLP models are pretrained on large corpora once and then finetuned for specific domains.
+Efficient finetuning is crucial because (1) as opposed to one-off pretraining, finetuning is invoked for every downstream task and even on individual user's data \cite{houlsby2019parameter}; (2) finetuning is often performed close to where the domain training examples reside, e.g. smartphones \cite{rebuffi2018efficient}; these platforms often have constrained computing resources.
+As NLP models become larger \cite{devlin2018bert} and language tasks diversify, it is compelling to finetune a model with fewer resources without comprising accuracy much~\cite{zaken2021bitfit,jiang2019smart}.